aa29zzjj/Project-2-Client-Server/README.md

 ### Cite your sources

-If you use any code that is not yours, you are required to clearly cite the source - include a full URL in a comment and place it just above the code that is copied.
+If you use any code that is not yours (including code from a large language model), you are required to clearly cite the source - include a full URL in a comment and place it just above the code that is copied.
+If you use a large language model to generate code, be sure to say so.
 Be careful to cite your sources.
-If you submit code that you did not create and you fail to include proper citations then that will be reported as an academic violation.
+If you submit code that you did not create on your own and you fail to include proper citations then that will be reported as an academic violation.

 ## Task 0 introduces UDP.
 Name the IntelliJ project "Project2Task0".